acdoussan/aoc/README.md

 ```

 In the above, input.txt is the path to the input file, and ans.txt is the path to the file where
 you would like the answer to be written.
-You can leave out `> ans.txt` if you would like for the answer
+You can leave out `> ans.txt` if you would prefer the answer
-to be shown in the terminal.
+be shown in the terminal.